-DESCRIPTIONAblation or destruction of the endometrium is used to treat menorrhagia in women who failed standard therapy.
-It is considered a less invasive alternative to hysterectomy however as with hysterectomy, the procedure is not recommended for women who wish to preserve their fertility.
+Ablation or destruction of the endometrium is used to treat abnormal uterine bleeding in women who have failed standard therapy.
+It is considered a less invasive alternative to hysterectomy; however, as with hysterectomy, the procedure is not recommended for women who want to preserve fertility.

-Multiple energy sources have been used: (1) the neodymium-yttrium aluminum garnet (Nd-YAG) laser; (2) a resecting loop using electric current; (3) electric rollerball; and (4) thermal ablation devices, including high-frequency radio frequency (RF) probes, cryoprobes, liquid-filled balloons, multi-electrode balloons, microwave energy, and installation of heated saline.
+Multiple energy sources have been used.
+These include: neodymium-yttrium aluminum garnet (Nd-YAG) laser, a resecting loop using electric current, electric rollerball, and thermal ablation devices.
 Endometrial ablation is typically preceded by hormonal treatment to thin the endometrium.

 Techniques for endometrial ablation are generally divided into two categories: those that do and do not require hysteroscopic procedures.
-Hysteroscopic techniques were developed first; the initial technique was photovaporization of the endometrium using a ND-YAG laser, and this was followed by electrosurgical ablation using an electrical rollerball or electrical wire loop.
-(The latter technique is also known as transcervical resection of the endometrium or TCRE).
+(Other terminology for these categories of techniques include first-generation versus second-generation procedures and resectoscopic versus nonresectoscopic endometrial ablation methods).
+Hysteroscopic techniques were developed first; the initial technique was photovaporization of the endometrium using an ND-YAG laser, and this was followed by electrosurgical ablation using an electrical rollerball or electrical wire loop.
+(The latter technique is also known as transcervical resection of the endometrium).
 Hydrothermal ablation also involves hysteroscopy.
 Hysteroscopic techniques require skilled surgeons and, due to the requirement for cervical dilation, use of general or regional anesthesia.
 In addition, the need for the instillation of hypotonic distension media creates a risk of pulmonary edema and hyponatremia such that very accurate monitoring of fluids is required.

-POLICYEndometrial ablation, with or without hysteroscopic guidance, using an FDA-approved device may be considered medically necessary in women with menorrhagia who are not candidates for, or who are unresponsive to, hormone therapy and would otherwise be considered a candidate for hysterectomy.
+POLICYEndometrial ablation, with or without hysteroscopic guidance, using an FDA-approved device may be considered medically necessary in women with abnormal uterine bleeding who are not candidates for, or who are unresponsive to, hormone therapy and would otherwise be considered candidates for hysterectomy.

 Note: Intrauterine ablation or resection of the endometrium should not be confused with laparoscopic laser ablation of intraperitoneal endometriosis.
 This policy does not address laparoscopic intraperitoneal ablation.